Kyndryl brand standards

 All externally facing videos must be developed in partnership with the Brand Studio or The Lab.
-Please contact Nathan Cook (Brand Studio) or Byron Gatt (The Lab) before starting a project.
+Contact Nathan Cook (Brand Studio) or Byron Gatt (The Lab) before starting a project.
+We are here to help guide.

 Authenticity is at the heart of our video content.
 We focus on real people and honest stories — capturing genuine personalities and experiences that feel human and relatable.